apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

 ## Glossary

 - **cluster singleton** - the conceptual "singleton".
-Regardless on which node it is located we can generally speak in terms of contacting the cluster singleton, by which we mean contacting an a concrete active instance, wherever it is currently allocated.
+Regardless on which node it is located we can generally speak in terms of contacting the cluster singleton, by which we mean contacting a concrete active instance, wherever it is currently allocated.
 - singleton **instance** - a concrete instance of a distributed actor, allocated as a singleton.
 In contrast to "cluster singleton", a "cluster singleton instance" refers to a concrete unique instance on a concrete unique member in the cluster.
 - singleton **allocation** - the act of "allocating" a singleton is the decision about on which member it should be running right now, and that member starting the actor instance on-demand.
 - **host** a singleton - the act (or ability) of a cluster member running an active instance of a singleton.